rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] MPICH or MVAPICH
   - [ ] GP-GPU (CUDA)

-* This G09 runtime supports only OpenMP (shared-memory) parallel method.  <br />
+* This G09 runtime supports only OpenMP (shared-memory) parallel method.  <br/>
-  This program recognizes the OMP threads from the value of %nprocs line in input.  <br />
+  This program recognizes the OMP threads from the value of %nprocs line in input.  <br/>
   Max %nprocs is 40 and sensible value of %nproc are: 1, 2, 4, 8, 12, 16, 24, 32, and 36.

 * Like G16, G09 will be submitted with serial queue if value of %nproc is set to 1.